|POLICY TITLE:||Carnegie Mellon University Student Activities Fee|

 |ACCOUNTABLE DEPARTMENT/UNIT:||Office of Student Leadership, Involvement, and Civic Engagement (SLICE).
 Questions about policy content should be directed to the director of SLICE at 412-268-8704.|

 |ABSTRACT:||Defines the cost, use and administration of the activities fee.|

 |RELATED POLICY:||Statement of Assurance|

 By action of the Board of Trustees, a required Student Activities Fee (in addition to tuition) is charged to all undergraduate students and graduate students who enroll for 19 units or more.
-For academic year 2018-2019 this fee is $131 per semester/$262 per year for undergraduate students, and $108 per semester/$216 per year for graduate students.
+Refer to the Student Financial Services website for current university fees.
 Student Government is responsible for administering the fee and for using it only for the support of projects under the following guidelines:

 - Activities and facilities which can be described as meeting the reasonably predictable social, cultural, recreational, or welfare needs of college students.

 - Publications which can reasonably be presumed to serve the needs of the student community for communication, expressions of opinion, and the conduct of their business.

 - Such enterprises of an entrepreneurial nature undertaken by the student body as can reasonably be expected to serve as an instrument for meeting the needs described above.